 We see in the news is this exodus from the bay area.
 Is that real?
 Do you have an opinion on that?

 I’ve certainly heard, or I know some people have moved since COVID, but I also know many people who are still here, and I think many people in my network will probably stay here right. at the moment, many things are unknown.
-At the moment, it’s a lot of wait and see. and then the question is sort of where’s everybody moving to?
+At the moment, it’s a lot of waits and sees.
+And then the question is sort of where’s everybody moving to?
 I’ve heard places like Idaho, Portland, Seattle, Austin, and Raleigh, North Carolina.
 On the east coast, they’re looking at Connecticut and places like that.

 But I would say, I don’t think that silicon valley will be dismantled anytime soon.
 That’s my opinion.